codeanyway11/bookmarker/README.md

 # bookmarker
-JS Project that helps you bookmark pages
+A JavaScript project that helps bookmark pages.
+It stores the pages in HTML Local Storage.